digitalXlabs/iac-ssg-awscdk/README.md

 4. The CDK_DEFAULT_ACCOUNT and CDK_DEFAULT_REGION environment variables set
 5. A Hosted Zone set up for your root domain on AWS Route 53
 6. Node version >=12.x
-7. AWS CDK installed `npm install -g aws-cdk`
+7. AWS CDK needs to be installed `npm install -g aws-cdk`

+## Caveats

+1. This code won't deploy your hugo site for you, only the infrastructure
 ## What is it all about?
 This project uses the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to create a cloudformation template that will deploy all the necessary resources that you need to host  a [Hugo](https://gohugo.io) Generated Static Site.